Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AyPcl_Vs2D4.md

 ### Transcript

-> who suggested to build factory game, it is it was just, after we wanted to move on from good simulator we made a bunch of different, prototypes and there were a couple people who made vector game all right so i could have sworn the cave was around here somewhere
+> who suggested to build factory game, it is it was just, after we wanted to move on from good simulator we made a bunch of different, prototypes and there were a couple people who made vector game all right so I could have sworn the cave was around here somewhere